awsdocs/iam-user-guide/doc_source/reference_policies_elements_notaction.md

 "Resource": "*"
 ```

-Be careful using the `NotAction` element and `"Effect": "Allow"` in the same statement or in a different statement within a policy\. `NotAction` matches all services and actions that are not explicitly listed, and could result in granting users more permissions than you intended\.
+Be careful using the `NotAction` element and `"Effect": "Allow"` in the same statement or in a different statement within a policy\. `NotAction` matches all services and actions that are not explicitly listed or applicable to the specified resource, and could result in granting users more permissions than you intended\.

 **NotAction with Deny**